Danny Padilla (bodybuilder): Bodybuilding career

 Padilla now exists as a visual footnote in Pumping Iron.
 The film makers were forced to cut the majority of his scenes from the film because the IFBB did not want the whole incident depicted in the movie.

 Bouncing back the following year, Padilla competed in the IFBB Universe, but was defeated by Mohamed Makkawy.
 In 1977, he again entered the IFBB fray and competed in the Mr. America.
 This time he walked off the stage with a trophy for both his weight class and the overall title.
 It was the first time a lightweight had beaten both a middle and heavyweight for the overall title.
 That same year, Padilla won the lightweight title at the IFBB Mr. Universe.
 He is one of only two men in the history of the sport to win both the America and the Universe in the same year, the other being Frank Zane.
 Padilla followed up with a great showing at the 1977 Mr. Olympia.
 He was in the top five in both his weight class and in the overall standings.

+Padilla's best Olympia result was 5th place at the 1981 Olympia, as this show featured a single, combined weight division, used in all Olympias since 1980.

 Danny was inducted into Joe Weider's IFBB Bodybuilding Hall Of Fame in 2009.